Kiuwan logo

 4. Outdated Software

 Open-source software often depends on community support for new features, updates, and patches.
 Over time, support can dwindle, leaving outdated software with multiple vulnerabilities and critical issues.
-Development teams that rely on software that is no longer updated or supported will have to handle the management of the software in-house.
+Development teams that rely on software no longer updated or supported will have to handle the management of the software in-house.

 5. Licensing Requirements